-Both component 2 and 3 of the Music IGCSE course are internally assessed and completed by April of Year 11: 60% of your IGCSE Music exam is complete before your Easter break.
-Component 1, worth 40%, is then completed during the exam period in May/June.
+Both component 2 and 3 of the Music IGCSE course are internally assessed and completed by April of Year 11.
+So that means 60% of your IGCSE Music exam is complete before your Easter break.
+Component 1, worth 40%, is then completed during your exam period in May.